$ cd /projects/urGlass

 - ChordKiller: augment audio beyond what commercial DACs deliver

-Different inputs, different outputs, same drive: make reality
+Different inputs, different outputs, same drive: make reality better than the default settings.

 Stack: